HackShare/banner-snippets/README.md

 300x600

 # USAGE
-To use start with a blank HMTL document and start typing the size required and tab/enter to fill out code.
+To use start with a blank HTML document and start typing the size required and tab/enter to fill out code.